 Join us today!

-The invitation to join is open and inclusive.
+All women are welcome to join.
 With no restrictions on age, professional status, religious affiliation, political views, race, lifestyle, where you live or volunteer time requirements, the group is diverse and eclectic.
 Any woman who wishes to join this dynamic group can.

 Since its founding in 2006, SOS has given the St. Louis region over $1,400,000 in grants.
 Way to go SOS members!